dsw7/DSW-Thesis/thesis_SerialIO/README.md

-# WarrenLabLaserTable Hardware serial communication
+### WarrenLabLaserTable hardware serial communication

 <p align="justify">
 In this folder, I place examples of all scripts for connecting and disconnecting